The most overlooked area in most residential homes and office premises is the ceiling.

 Paint on plaster

 The frescoes of Sistine Chapel by Michel Angelo are undoubtedly one of the most lauded ceilings in the world.
-Though slightly too elaborate for our current times, it presents a perfect example of how paint on plaster can be used to transform a ceiling and give a space its own unique character.
+Though slightly too elaborate for our current times, it presents a perfect example of how paint on plaster can be used to give a space its own unique character.

 A plain white ceiling can be painted with cool colors that match the walls giving the illusion of the ceiling and the wall being one.